 The campers who are able to attend every day of camp undoubtedly have a more rewarding experience.
 Even a short absence can cause your camper to miss out on a lot!
 Of course, emergencies and illnesses happen, and we do our best to work with them.
 Parents and children should remember that putting on a play requires a team effort from all cast members, and absences hurt the production.
 Please do not plan your vacation to overlap with the camp.
 There are no discounts for missed days of camp.
 Attendance at the performance on the final day of camp is critical for a child’s involvement throughout the camp.

-What's the difference between Teen Camp and the Advanced Acting Workshop?
+What's the difference between teen camp (Upstart Crows) and the Advanced Acting Workshop?

-The Advanced Shakespeare Workshop is recommended for actors aged 12-18 who have attended at least one camp and are ready to work in a more intense and focused atmosphere.
+The Advanced Shakespeare Workshop is recommended for actors aged 13-18 who have attended at least one camp and are ready to work in a more intense and focused atmosphere.
 Students entering the ASW should have a good grasp of scansion, comfort with Shakespeare's language, and speak and move confidently on stage.
-During the first two weeks of ASW, students work on vocal technique, physical conditioning and expression, and deep text work on one or more selected scenes and monologues.
+ASW students work on vocal technique, physical conditioning and expression, and deep text work on one or more selected scenes and monologues.
 This allows them to immerse themselves in the language more completely and also acquire material for future auditions.
-During the second two weeks, ASW, students continue working on technique, and apply their learning to a full production.

 ASWs are limited to 15-20 students.
-Students enjoy a professional atmosphere with one-on-one coaching, instruction from a certified stage combat teacher, and the company of like-minded, self-motivated young actors.
+Students enjoy a professional atmosphere with one-on-one coaching, and the company of like-minded, self-motivated young actors.
 ASW students can expect to have a lot of material to memorize and occasional outside homework assignments.
-Participation in the ASW is by audition/interview only – auditions this year will be held in Spring 2019.
+Participation in the ASW is by audition/interview only – auditions this year will be held in Spring 2020.
 Please email Education Director Phil Lowery to schedule an audition slot.

-Upstart Crows Camps for Teens are more similar to the regular Camps.
-Campers are in a larger group, and no experience is required.
+Upstart Crows Camps for Teens are similar to the regular Camps in that experience is welcome but not required.
+There may be advanced actors as well as beginning and intermediate in Upstart Crows Camps; sometimes advanced actors enjoy participating in both programs since they are quite different.
 The camp ends with a final performance of a 30-minute Shakespeare play.
-There are frequently advanced actors as well as beginning and intermediate in Upstart Crows Camps; sometimes advanced actors enjoy participating in both programs since they are quite different.

 My child loved camp!
 Can we sign up for a second session, or will it be too repetitive?

-Although the basic curriculum remains the same from session to session and year to year, a different teaching artist may have a different approach, and campers frequently benefit from multiple sessions in one summer.
-If your child is signing up for multiple sessions, let us know and we'll try to put him or her into a different show or with a different teaching artist so that he or she will have a new experience in each session.
+Although the basic curriculum remains the same from session to session, a different teaching artist may have a different approach, and campers frequently benefit from multiple sessions in one summer.
+If your child is signing up for multiple sessions, let us know and we'll put him or her into a different role or with a different teaching artist so that he or she will have a new experience in each session.

 How can my child best prepare for camp?
 Do you recommend any books or videos?